Referral to emergency

 • complete blood examination (CBE)

-• iron studies if haemoglobin (Hb) or mean corpuscular volume (MCV) are low
+• iron studies if haemoglobin (Hb), or if mean corpuscular volume (MCV) are low

 • previous endoscopic findings with histology, if performed